jpoly1219/jpoly1219/README.md

 ### Hi there 👋
 [![Jacob's GitHub stats](https://github-readme-stats.vercel.app/api?username=jpoly1219&show_icons=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)

+## Career
-- 👨‍💻 I'm an active member of the Future of Programming Lab at the University of Michigan, working on the Hazel programming language and the Hazel Assistant.
+- 👨‍💻 I'm an active member of the Future of Programming Lab at the University of Michigan, working on the Hazel programming language, Hazel LLM Assistant, and an editor-less language server client.
 - 👨‍💻 I'm a software engineer intern in the Educational Technology Collective Lab at the University of Michigan School of Information, working on an LLM-based learning tools.
+- 📰 I'm a Managing Online Editor at The Michigan Daily.
+Previously, I was a software engineer working on internal tools, backend, and infrastructure.
+- 🫡 I was a squadron leader for the Computer Emergency Response Team as a sergeant in the Republic of Korea Army, managing servers and doing field infrastructure missions.
+- 〽️ I'm a junior majoring in Computer Science at the University of Michigan College of Enginnering.

+## Topics of Interest
+- Language servers
+- Programming tools and environments
+- Programming languages
+- Backend web development
+- LLMs
+- Setups (ergonomics, hardware, etc.)

 ## My Favorite Tools To Use
 ![OCaml](https://img.shields.io/badge/OCaml-EC6813.svg?style=for-the-badge&logo=OCaml&logoColor=white)